Sanchi-Halikar/MCC-Wichita/README.md

-# Kiro Workshop: Supply Chain Visibility App
+# Kiro Workshop: Data App Factory

 ## What Are We Building?

-A self-service Streamlit dashboard that lets business analysts explore supply chain data using plain English.
-Instead of writing SQL, you can ask questions in natrual languange and the app responds with interactive tables and charts
+A self-service Streamlit dashboard that lets business analysts explore and ask questions in natrual languange instead of writing SQL queries.

----

 ## Workshop Overview